CaptainNox/captainnox.github.io/about.md

 ## What got me into this?

 I have always been interested in the mechanics of malware.
-In the summer of 2023 is when I started putting effort in trying to understand them.
+The summer of 2023 is when I started to put effort in trying to understand them.
 Which lead to the development of [Hypnos](https://github.com/CaptainNox/Hypnos).
 A small userland evasion project, which got me *hooked* ;).